قَالَ رَسُولُ اللَّهِ صلى الله عليه وسلم “ سِبَابُ الْمُسْلِمِ فُسُوقٌ، وَقِتَالُهُ كُفْرٌ ”

 Hasan (Allah be pleased with him) said: “Do not become such that in spite of having acquired the knowledge of the Ulama and become acquainted with the deep researches of the thinkers, you behave and act in the manner of ignorant fools.”

 Regarding the corruption and fitnah of the Ulama in times close to Qiyamah please this article on the link.
 The Prophet ﷺ said: “There will come a time on the people when there will remain nothing of the Islam except its [ism] name and nothing will remain of the Qur’an except its [rasm] outward form.
 Their Masjids will be full of people/very well built but will be empty of guidance.
-Their scholars will be the most evil under the heavens; from them [fitnah] turmoil will emanate from them and to them will it return.”
+Their scholars will be the evilest under the heavens; from them, [fitnah] turmoil will emanate from them and to them will it return.”
 [Baihaqi, Shu’bul Iman no. 2/788]

 “DON’T PUT ALL YOUR EGGS IN ONE BASKET”

 Ulama have always played a major role in the Ummah, no doubt Ulama of the past were very sincere and honest.
 They treated people fairly and justly.
 More importantly, they gave rulings and fatwas with complete knowledge and Taqwa.
-The Ulama of the past had the Hereafter in mind and were God conscious.
+The Ulama of the past had the Hereafter in mind and were God-conscious.
 It is because of these Ulama, Islam reached us in its pristine form – Alhumdu Lillah for their sacrifices, and I am not ungrateful.
 You can learn more about Ulama Haqq here.
 However, in the past there were also corrupt scholars and evil Ulama, the difference is today they have increased in number far more than that of the past.
 I heard a renowned Alim of the UK state, “Before Qiyamah, the majority of the Ulama will be corrupt.”
 Please do not take this statement lightly, let it sink in before you read any further.
 This means that the true Ulama will be few.
 No doubt there are good Ulama living today, even here in the West, but if we want the best for ourselves and our children we need to find those Ulama.
 Not every Imam is a God-fearing person, not every Madrasah teacher has Taqwa and piety.
 Many Imams beat their wives and stand like hypocrites on a Friday to lecture the community about peace and justice in their sermons.
 There are many examples I can give of “Molvis behaving badly,” unfortunately too many.
 I am pretty sure everyone reading this article will have had their own experiences too, at least with one Alim.
 I want to create a balance, give you the other side of the coin (every coin has two sides).
 We need good Ulama, to guide and direct us, but is every Alim good and pious?
 Imam Anwar Awlaki (Allah have mercy on him) once said, “Every deviant sect was made by an Alim.”
-So for those of you who are still in cuckoo land and think we must respect “every Alim”, that is wrong unfortunately.
-You respect the devout and pious Ulama, the way to find one is look at his actions, not his speech.
+So for those of you who are still in cuckoo land and think we must respect “every Alim”, that is wrong, unfortunately.
+You respect the devout and pious Ulama, the way to find one is to look at his actions, not his speech.
 Anybody can talk with a sweet tongue, looking eloquent and handsome.

 There are many signs of corrupt Ulama.
 One example I would like to start with is, teachers who beat the living daylights out of our children when we send them to Madrasahs and Darul Ulooms, (this still goes on FYI).
 Some so-called Ulama damage our children so painfully, these children lose all confidence in themselves.
 They neither progress in Deen nor Dunya.
 They grow up hating Islam, hating Ulama, hating the Masjid and probably hate their parents for sending them to Madrasah.
 These children grow up distant from the Qur’an and distant from Islamic knowledge.
 Many later get married and have their own children, but they will not send them to the Masjid because of the experiences their father had when he was a child.